-Paul Allen believes strong communities generate a wide range of opportunities for diverse people to learn, work and contribute to the greater good – each in their own way.
-He also believes healthy communities don’t just happen on their own.
+We believe strong communities generate a wide range of opportunities for diverse people to learn, work and contribute to the greater good – each in their own way.
+But healthy communities don’t just happen on their own.
 They require the imagination and contributions of many people working together.

 In recent years, our focus has been on exposing local youth to art and music experiences that inspire, educate, and can change the trajectory of their lives.
 We believe all youth should have access to the arts to nurture and encourage creativity, self-expression and critical thinking.